Here are a few specific specialist organisations who can help you in your grief:

 Saying Goodbye provides comprehensive information, advice, support and much more to anyone who has suffered the loss of a baby, at any stage of pregnancy, at birth or in infancy.
 It also organises remembrance services in Cathedrals for those who have lost a child at any stage of pregnancy, at birth or in infancy.

-See You Soon is a website, linked to the book of the same name, which explores, from a personal perspective, issues around bereavement, drugs in the family, and hope.
+See You Soon is a book, which explores, from a personal perspective, issues around bereavement, drugs in the family, and hope.
 The book ‘See You Soon’ by Philippa Skinner is available from Care for the Family online.

 Survivors of Bereavement by Suicide provide help and support to those bereaved by the suicide of a relative or close friend.
 They provide information, a helpline and other activities, including local groups and events throughout the UK.